WOA-Project/SurfaceDuo-Guides/Status.md

 #### Important information

-- Sometimes the displays might show some "garbage"/"noise".
-This is expected.
-This is the beginning, so bear with us for now :) Your displays aren't broken, and won't get damaged.

 - AT&T devices that are _Unlocked_ will be simlocked in Windows but not in Android™ again.
 In order to make Windows _Unlocked_ like Android™, dumping ```modem_fs1``` and ```modem_fs2``` is currently required, and the dumped partitions need to be placed under ```\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>\boot_modemfs1``` and ```\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>\boot_modemfs2```

 #### Keep up with the development in real time